VIN-y/MissChanger/STL_Config_Instructions/v1.2 - Beta/README.md

 This setting will allow you to reduce the docked nozzle temperature, to prevent over cooking the filament.

-Even if you don't want it to drop the temperature, still enable it, then set the `Temperature variation` to 0°C or 1°C. This setting will emit a nozzle heating command after tool-change, effectively act as reheat command for when the system is recovering from a failed tool-change.
+Even if you don't want it to drop the temperature, still enable it, then set the `Temperature variation` to -25°C. This setting will emit a nozzle heating command after tool-change, effectively act as reheat command for when the system is recovering from a failed tool-change.

 ![](./images/Screenshot%20from%202024-12-26%2002-09-59.png)